 In the case of default, the investor's payoff is zero.
-In case of success, the investor is the residual claimant after satisfying the participation constraint of the bank.
+In the case of success, the investor is the residual claimant after satisfying the participation constraint of the bank.
+The bank itself does not face any risk on aggregate, as its assets are perfectly diversified among loans to individual investors, and the loss from the fraction of defaulting loans is ex-ante covered by higher contractual rates.
+Therefore the households' savings are also not subject to any risk.